dkamunyu/legibra/README.md

-# legibra
+# LEGIBRA
-PSD to HTML conversion using:
+PSD to HTML (PSD provided by Legibra)
-HTML/CSS
-jQuery/JS
-Bootstrap
+Conversion using:
+HTML/CSS,
+jQuery/JS,
+Bootstrap,